kjpou1/frostfire-iot-hub/letsencrypt/README_MAC_EXAMPLE.md

-Here's an updated README markdown file that includes a detailed guide for using the DNS-01 challenge with Certbot, based on your provided example run.
-The DNS-01 challenge is useful for scenarios where the server is not publicly accessible over HTTP or when issuing wildcard certificates.

----

 ## README: Let's Encrypt Certificate Setup Scripts

 This repository contains two Bash scripts for setting up Let's Encrypt SSL certificates using Certbot on different systems: